 David

-If MailShot said it had created the contact for your group, but you can’t find it, then it has probably been stored into a different address book than the one your are currently looking in (There can be several address books on your device, one for each of the contacts services you sync with)
+The MailShot contact has probably been stored into a different address book than the one your are currently looking in (There can be several address books on your device, one for each of the contacts services you sync with.)

 Cheers